 Setting is the physical environment of a historic property and refers to the character of the place in which the property played its historical role.
-The way the property is situated in its environment and its relationship to surrounding natural or manmade features, and open space contribute to its integrity of setting.
+The way the property is situated in its environment and its relationship to surrounding natural or manmade features and open space contribute to its integrity of setting.

 The surrounding setting of Alternate Route 66 remains largely agricultural in character with minimal modern development.
 Newer residential and commercial development is concentrated along the 1926 two-lane section and northernmost section of the 1945 four-lane section.
 The 1945 four-lane section through the MNTP retains its primarily agricultural and open setting, and originally planned sight distances.
-In a portion of the APE, the UPRR right-of-way parallels and predates Alternate Route 66, and is a historic part of the road's setting.
+While setting contributes to an understanding of Alternate Route 66's feeling and association as a travel route associated with Route 66, integrity of setting and retention of historically significant viewsheds are not as important as the roadway's integrity of location, design, workmanship, feeling, and association to understanding its historic significance under Criteria A and C.